 #23- Hawaii Volcanoes National Park (Hawaii)

-#26- Wrangell St Elias National Park and Preserve (Alaska)
+#26- Wrangell St Elias NP and P (Alaska)

 #29- Grand Canyon National Park (Arizona)

 Grand Canyon National Park was established in 1919 in Arizona and is visited by more than 5 million people each year.
 The best time to join this outstanding park is when the temperature is pleasant in September, May, or March.

 In the Grand Canyon wilderness area, you will see the most stunning view of the sunset and sunrise.
 Stay two days here and explore the ancient museum, visitor centers, and gift shops.

 #30- Sequoia National Park (California)